 - Roseberry Fell Race: head to the summit of Roseberry Topping and back on this 2.3km/1.4 mile fell race on a well marked, off-road route with free cake at the finish line.
 Entries on the day only (August), registration from 6pm.

 Runners seeking longer races of up to 26 miles or so are welcome to enter the traditional challenge walks run by the Long Distance Walkers Association and the Mountain Rescue Teams: Cleveland and Scarborough & Ryedale.

 Ultramarathons are gaining in popularity with a number held across the North York Moors, many using sections of the Cleveland Way.

-The 53rd Lyke Wake Race (July), organised by the Quakers Running Club, involves following the iconic 40+ mile Lyke Wake Walk route starting from near Osmotherley (Sheepwash car park) and finishing in Ravenscar village on the North York Moors' coast.
+- Lyke Wake Challenge (July), organised by the Quakers Running Club, involves following the iconic 40+ mile Lyke Wake Walk route starting from near Osmotherley (Sheepwash car park) and finishing in Ravenscar village on the North York Moors' coast.
 Runners are expected to complete the event in twelve hours or less.

 Perfect if you like to combine navigation and cross-country running with mountain biking.
 Good races to start with are the shorter races like Open 5.
 The longer 12 hour and 24 hour events also add in other challenges (often known as 'trouser fillers') along the way, such as paddling, climbing, abseiling and related rope skills.

 Open Adventure runs 5, 12 and 24 hour adventure races, as well as multi-day, multi stage and expedition events, some of which are held in the North York Moors.
 Keep an eye on the Open Adventure website for future races.